Presentations

 Small Actions, Big Results: Encouraged faculty and staff to reflect on their "why", reinforcing that small contributions lead to lasting change for students and the broader community.

-Labor Market Insights for Advisory Meeting – Public Health & Community Health Worker, and Nutrition Programs, Saddleback College
+Labor Market Insights for Advisory Meeting – Public Health & Community Health Worker, Nutrition, and Medical Assistant Programs, Saddleback College

-Presentation: Presented labor market information at the Advisory Meeting, focusing on job demand and training supply trends within Orange County's public health and community health sectors.
+Presentation: Delivered labor market presentations at program advisory meetings, focusing on job demand, wage trends, and training supply across Orange County’s public health, community health, nutrition, and medical assistant sectors.

-Market Insights: Analyzed workforce supply and demand metrics, providing critical data to inform program development and policy decisions.
+Market Insights: Analyzed workforce supply and demand metrics to identify emerging skills gaps and high-growth occupations, providing data to support evidence-based program development.

-Data-Driven Approach: Recommended adjustments to training programs based on labor market trends, ensuring alignment with industry needs.
+Data-Driven Approach: Recommended curriculum and training adjustments informed by labor market trends, ensuring program alignment with regional industry needs.

-Collaborative Effort: Worked with advisory board members to develop actionable strategies, reflecting strong partnership and community engagement.
+Collaborative Effort: Partnered with advisory board stakeholders to develop actionable strategies, strengthen industry relationships, and enhance community workforce readiness.

 Employment Training Panel (ETPL) Process, Saddleback College